-And then you will create a message or request like “Transfer 1 Coin”, you will sign this request with your private key, which will generate a signature or a fingerprint, to make sure that whoever inspect this request will know that this request to transfer one coin in your account is actually generated by you, because you are not going to share your private key with anyone else.
+And then you will create a message or request like “Transfer 1 Coin”, you will sign this request with your private key, which will generate a signature or a fingerprint, to make sure that whoever inspects this request will know that this request to transfer one coin in your account is actually generated by you because you are not going to share your private key with anyone else.

 Now you will also include your public key, which is mathematically related to the private key and therefore it can be used to verify the signature or fingerprint of the request without revealing the private key to anyone.

-Now, whenever the request or message is inspected by anyone, he/she can verify the signature with the help of public key.
+Now, whenever the request or message is inspected by anyone, he/she can verify the signature with the help of the public key.
 He/she will understand that this message is actually generated by you, therefore he/she can transfer the one coin.

-So, you send the message of transferring one coin, it will get verified.
+You send the message of transferring one coin, it will get verified.
 And if it gets checked out, then it will be added to the blockchain.

 If you connect to this network by hiding your real identity, connected using tor, and keep yourself anonymous, then your transaction cannot be traced at all.

 So, that is all about bitcoin as of now.
 I hope you find this article helpful and informative.
-If I missed something or you have any queries and doubts, tell me in comment section.
+If I missed something or you have any queries and doubts, tell me in the comment section.